What Is the Difference Between APR and Interest Rate on a Personal Loan?

 What Is a Good Interest Rate for a Personal Loan?

-The interest rate on your personal loan — or any financial product — will vary based on a wide variety of factors, including your personal financial history (such as your credit score and income) as well as which lender you choose, how big the loan is, and whether or not it’s secured with collateral.
+The interest rate on your personal loan — or on any financial product — will vary based on a wide variety of factors, including your personal financial history (such as your credit score and income), the lender you choose, how big the loan is, and whether or not it’s secured with collateral.

 Getting a Good APR on a Personal Loan